gleitz/words/PennApps 2011/README.md

 ## What Should I Build??
 * Group recommendations
-  * I'm going to dinner with Wesley Snpes, Kenny G., and Staff Sergeant Max Fightmaster.
+  * I'm going to dinner with Wesley Snipes, Kenny G., and Staff Sergeant Max Fightmaster.
 Where should we go?
 Check out the [group recommendations][23] call.

 * A browser extension that takes the current page you are on (Amazon, Facebook, Yelp) and shows your affinity to that page.